Nur Ainiyah

 • Diabetic Foot Spa Implementation in Early Neuropathy Diagnosis Based on Blood Glucose Levels, Foot Sensitivity and the Ankle Brachial Index in Patients with Diabetes Mellitus

-Erika Martining Wardani, Chilyatiz Zahroh, and Nur Ainiyah
+Erika Martining Wardani, Chilyatiz Zahroh, Nur Ainiyah

 RECENT SCHOLAR PUBLICATIONS